edouardpineau/A-simple-baseline-algorithm-for-graph-classification/README.md

 This repository proposes an implementation of the work developped and presented in: https://arxiv.org/abs/1810.09155

-This work will be presented at the R2L workshop of NIPS 2018.
+This work was presented at the R2L workshop of NIPS 2018.

 ### Abstract